maxpou/maxpou.fr/_posts/2017-01-11-2016-a-year-in-review.md

 After absorbing this amount of knowledge, I found obvious to share it to the community.

 * **Keep blogging**.
 It's very important for me.
-It helps me to deal with criticism, meet people (really!) and also to become more precise (writing lead me to read a lot before publishing).
+It helps me to deal with criticism, meet people (yes, really!) and also to become more precise (writing lead me to read a lot before publishing).
 This year, I got 9300 pages viewed on my blog!
 (I didn't expect so much!)
 * **Gave my first talk** about [Rest & Symfony](https://www.youtube.com/watch?v=F0BRnczxTWQ&feature=youtu.be&t=2220).
-I really like it and one month later, I give another one called *GraphQL/Falcor: Why Killing REST?* (quickie format);
+I really like it!
+One month later, I give another one called *GraphQL/Falcor: Why Killing REST?* (quickie format);
-* *(try to)* **Contributing to Open Source** by putting all new projects/POC on Github.
-Now my account is a part of my resume (it can also bring me new opportunities).
-And stop being an *issue watcher* by trying to fix issues on Github.
-Unfortunately, I participate by updating the codebase;
+* **Contributing to Open Source** by putting all new projects/POC on Github.
+Now my account is a part of my resume (it also brought me new opportunities).
+And stop being an *issue watcher* by trying to fix issues on Github and help people.
+Unfortunately, I didn't participate by updating some codebases;
 * **Training people**.
-After 3.5 years in a (gas) training center, yes I did it!
-I was pretty proud when my employer ask me to train colleagues!
-So I draft two trainings: one about PHP and one other about Symfony2.
+I have been working for 3.5 years with instructors (at Energy Formation, a gaz training center).
+So I was pretty proud when my employer (Conserto) ask me to train colleagues!
+So I draft two trainings: one about PHP and one other about Symfony2 ([slides](http://slides.maxpou.fr)).
 I reuse this second one for one of our customer (La Poste, the french postman company).
 Now, I can understand my trainers when I was sleeping (or doing something else) during the course!

 ## Meet the world! *(nothing related to my new company!)*